Wright-Shawn/Wright-Shawn/README.md

 My work is organized as a deliberately layered system:

--   **ARI --- Aurora Research Initiative**\
+- **ARI — Aurora Research Initiative**
-    Institutional governance, metadata policy, and epistemic constraints defining what counts as legitimate research output.
+  Defines institutional authority, metadata policy, and governance constraints

--   **AWO --- Aurora Workflow Orchestration**\
+- **AWO — Aurora Workflow Orchestration**
-    A formal methodology for governed, AI--human research workflows with explicit roles, artifacts, and traceability.
+  Defines structured workflows, roles, and reproducibility guarantees

--   **CRI-CORE**\
+- **CRI-CORE**
-    A deterministic execution and enforcement runtime that operationalizes AWO constraints and produces auditable provenance.
+  Deterministic execution and enforcement runtime that evaluates whether state transitions are allowed before execution

-These layers are designed to be **invisible when things go right**, and **decisive when things go wrong**.
+These layers are designed to be:

+- invisible when things go right
+- decisive when something attempts to go wrong

 ---